Skip directly to site content

 a

-Numbers and percentages exclude 10 cycle(s) that were evaluating new procedures.
+Numbers and percentages exclude 7 research cycles that were evaluating new procedures.

 b

 Fractions are used when the denominator is less than 20.
-Reported sample size of 1 through 4 have been suppressed due to small sample size.
+Reported sample sizes of 1 through 4 were suppressed due to small sample size.
+Data that can be used to

 c